colour-science/colour/docs/basics.rst

 -   *Degrees* in domain-range `[0, 360]` are scaled by *360*.
 -   *Integers* in domain-range `[0, 2**n -1]` where `n` is the bit
     depth are scaled by *2**n -1*.
+-   *Dimensionless* values are unaffected and are indicated with `DN`.
+-   *Unaffected* values are unaffected and are indicated with `UN`.

 .. warning::